Car Accident Attorneys in Indianapolis

-If you are unlucky enough to have been injured in a car accident, the insurance companies will argue about who was the cause of the accident.
+If you are unlucky enough to have been injured in a car accident in Indianapolis, IN, the insurance companies will argue about who was the cause of the car accident.

 Why?
 Because generally the at-fault driver (the driving causing the accident) is the one who must pay for causing the damages, a physical injury or wrongful death, to the other person.